dschleis/sddm-plus/docs/sddm-plus.md

 ### Parameters
 Name | Description
 --- | ---
-auditCols | The array containing the definitioan of the audit columns
+auditCols | The array containing the definition of the audit columns

 [Top](#top)